mikeizbicki/ucr-cs100/textbook/assignment-help/syscalls/exec.md

 }
 ```

 Here we’re setting `pid`, which is an `int`, to the return value of `fork`.
 This works even though the declaration returns `pid_t`, because `pid_t` is basically an integer, but is defined this way to work across systems and conform to older systems that use `short` or some other data type.
 If fork returns 0, that means that we are in the child process.
 Otherwise, if fork returns a non-zero (not including -1, which you must error check), `fork` returned the pid of the child process and we are therefore in the parent.
-So, as we can see, the first `else if` statement will only be executed by the child process and the second will only be excecuted by the parent.
+So, as we can see, the first `else if` statement will only be executed by the child process and the second will only be executed by the parent.
 You have to have the `exit()` statement when you’re done executing everything you want to in the child.
 If the exit statement isn't present, the child will continue executing through the rest of the code, which is likely intended for the parent.
-This may cause unforseen errors and in the case of a shell where we run in a loop, the child will become a zombie process - that is, it will not exit, and continue to run, taking up memory and hampering the program's performance; essentially running two concurrent shells - and we don't want that do we?
+This may cause unforeseen errors and in the case of a shell where we run in a loop, the child will become a zombie process - that is, it will not exit, and continue to run, taking up memory and hampering the program's performance; essentially running two concurrent shells - and we don't want that do we?

 Of course, with a child, there must be a parent.
 In this particular example, the parent simply waits for the child process to finish running (because of the wait call, which will be explained later), and executes after the child process is finished.